pUrGe12/TerminAI/Sequencer/README.md

 - [x] Broadcast user's message to all clients.
 - [x] Receive feedback, that is, which model fired up and what the response was.
+- [ ] The feedback to be received is, `system boolean value`, `model function`, `work summary`.
+The prompt will be present with the sequencer.

 > [!NOTE]
 > The response will either be a binary or a tertiary, no more that than.

-- [x] Connect to supabase and push the feedback.
+- [ ] Connect to supabase and push the feedback, along with the prompt.
+Fix this.
+- [ ] Before broadcasting, pull from relevant data from the database and add that to the user's message, explicitly mentioning it as `history`.
+Relevance important here.
 - [x] Before broadcasting, pull from database and add that to the user's message, explicitly mentioning it as `history`.

 > [!IMPORTANT]